weongyo/varnish-perf/README.md

 * url

-  * Used to define a URL entry for testing.g
+  * Used to define a URL entry for testing.

 url command
 -----------